Why? To start, let’s breakdown and define the 2 basic components of a valid regression model:

 Where do innate cognitive functions in both biological and artificial neural networks come from?

-“These findings may provide insight into the origin of innate cognitive functions
+“These findings may provide insight into the origin of innate cognitive functions in both biological and artificial neural networks.”

 Is face-selectivity a particular type of neuronal properties or is selectivity one common property for face and other objects?